-Recently, the Seychelles’ nation was shocked with the amount of floating waste that was collected on Aldabra by a group of young volunteers.
+Recently, Seychelles’ nation was shocked by the amount of floating waste that was collected on Aldabra by a group of young volunteers.
 The fact that Seychellois were suddenly and alarmed showed how very little our nation is aware of the impact of pollution and that of climate change and how they are affecting our own country especially our marine ecosystem.
-With the fact that the Seychelles’ archipelago is more ocean than land, and that the ocean is the provider of our staple food and one of the pillars of our economy, now more than ever we need to educate our nation, especially our future generation on the importance and the urgent need to safe guard our ocean , hence our way of living.
+With the fact that Seychelles’ archipelago is more ocean than land, and that the ocean is the provider of our staple food and one of the pillars of our economy, now more than ever we need to educate our nation, especially our future generation on the importance and the urgent need to safeguard our ocean, hence our way of living.

 These documentaries and promotional videos target to educate locals on our endangered marine species, marine ecosystems and habitats.
-Through these educational material we are proposing, they will be informed and positively influenced to become partakers of marine sustainable development.
-They should, through, these documentaries become more aware of the inevitable dangers that small island states, like our country face when the human kind disrespect nature.
+Through these educational materials we are proposing, they will be informed and positively influenced to become partakers of marine sustainable development.
+They should, though, these documentaries become more aware of the inevitable dangers that small island states, like our country, face when the humankind disrespect nature.

-These programs wants to bring light on how as a population and individuals we should take measures, choose the right actions in order to co-habit in harmony with nature.
-The videos aims to promote investment opportunities in the blue economy, the science and technology that is necessary to promote the sustainable development of Seychelles.
+These programs want to bring light on how as a population and individuals we should take measures, choose the right actions in order to cohabit in harmony with nature.
+The videos aim to promote investment opportunities in the blue economy, the science and technology that is necessary to promote the sustainable development of Seychelles.

-Seychelles is a small population blessed with a very large ocean, we want to create the awareness that this privilege should not taken for granted and that we suffer the inevitable consequences of both local and global impacts.
-We intend to create the understanding of the fragility of our coral beds which provide our staple food and the white beaches for our tourism economy.
+Seychelles is a small population blessed with a very large ocean, we want to create the awareness that this privilege should not take for granted and that we suffer the inevitable consequences of both local and global impacts.
+We intend to create an understanding of the fragility of our coral beds which provide our staple food and the white beaches for our tourism economy.

 To note, the role of SeyCCAT and its partners in creating and promoting a sustainable Seychelles in the fishing sector of the blue economy and climate change is of valuable strength for our island nation.
 Hence, we also aim to showcase and educate on the work of SeyCCAT.
 This we aim to highlight through the promotional videos and documentaries.

-Finally, our programs, targets a Seychelles, and a growing generation that will respect and value the ocean.
+Finally, our programs target Seychelles, and a growing generation that will respect and value the ocean.

 SeyCCAT funds: SCR 1, 000, 000